 - .1 Contractor's Construction Schedule Updating: At monthly intervals, update schedule to reflect actual construction progress and activities.
-Issue schedule before each regularly scheduled progress meeting. - .1 Revise schedule immediately after each meeting or other activity where revisions have been recognized or made.
-Issue updated schedule concurrently with the report of each such meeting. - .2 Include a report with updated schedule that indicates every change, including, but not limited to, changes in logic, durations, actual starts and finishes, and activity durations. - .3 As the Work progresses, indicate final completion percentage for each activity. - .2 Distribution: Distribute copies of approved schedule to Owner's Representative Owner, inspecting agencies, and other parties identified by Contractor with a need-to-know schedule responsibility.
+Issue schedule before each regularly scheduled progress meeting. - 1 Revise schedule immediately after each meeting or other activity where revisions have been recognized or made.
+Issue updated schedule concurrently with the report of each such meeting. - .2 Include a report with updated schedule that indicates every change, including, but not limited to, changes in logic, durations, actual starts and finishes, and activity durations. - .3 As the Work progresses, indicate final completion percentage for each activity. - .2 Distribution: Distribute copies of approved schedule to Owner's Representative Owner, inspecting agencies, and other parties identified by Contractor with a need-to-know schedule responsibility. - .1 Post copies in Project meeting rooms and temporary field offices.